19 Oct Programme transformation at Tesco

 In Phase Two, we used our toolkit to reshape and restructure the projects so that Tesco could more quickly and effectively move forward.
 CITI also created a project roadmap for Tesco to follow which allowed them to clearly plan which projects and activities needed to happen when.

 Our work with Tesco resulted in a well-structured business transformation programme.
-The projects were organised to give the necessary business changes, which led to the earlier release of benefits and a quicker embedding of operational improvements.
-Significant cost savings were achieved across the board as a result of CITI's work.
+The projects were organised to give the necessary business changes, which led to the earlier realisation of benefits and a quicker embedding of operational improvements.
+Significant cost savings were achieved as a result of CITI’s work.